SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/MigrationGuide.md

 *** Work In Progress — Will be consolidated once the release is ready ***

+Breaking:

+* Strings #257: don't normalize keys anymore (this can lead to dupe keys for string keys such as `abcNews` and `ABCNews`).
+It's up to the user to fix their strings files.

+Improvements:

+* XCAssets #453: added `isNamespaced` property to groups.

 # SwiftGenKit 2.0 (SwiftGen 5.0) Migration Guide

 If you're migrating from SwiftGenKit 1.x to SwiftGenKit 2.0 — which is the case if you are migrating from SwiftGen 4.x to SwiftGen 5.0 — then you should be aware of the following changes in variable names generated in the output context by SwiftGenKit, and adapt your custom templates accordingly to change the name of the variables you use.